Henrique-Potter/Pitt_CS1550_recitation_materials/project1/README.md

 ### Windows

 - download QEMU from this [link](https://github.com/Henrique-Potter/Pitt_CS1550_recitation_materials/blob/master/project1/qemu-win-full.zip)
-- unzip qemu_windows.zip using your favorite unzipper
+- unzip qemu-win-full.zip using your favorite unzipper
-- open qemu_windows folder
+- open qemu-win-full folder
 - read the README-en for more info
 - a file "qemu-win.bat" starts QEMU; double click boots Linux on your desktop
 - choose linux(original) using keyboard arrow keys and click enter to boot that particular kernel